OHBA-analysis/osl-dynamics/README.rst

 #.
 Update the version number on line 5 of ``setup.cfg``.
 #.
 Commit the updated setup.cfg to the ``main`` branch of the GitHub repo.
 #.
-Tag the commit with the version number using the 'Create a new release' link on the right of the GitHub repo webpage.
-#.
 Build a distribution in the osl-dynamics root directory with ``python -m build``.
 This will create a new directory called ``dist``.
 #.
+Test the build by installing in a test conda environment with ``cd dist; pip install <build>.whl``.
+#.
 Upload the distribution to PyPI with ``twine upload dist/*``.
 You will need to enter the username and password that you used to register with `https://pypi.org <https://pypi.org>`_.
+#.
+Tag the commit uploaded to PyPI with the version number using the 'Create a new release' link on the right of the GitHub repo webpage.

 The uploaded distribution will then be available to be installed with: